-The Shares will be offered during an initial public offering and in a continuous offering thereafter.
+The Shares will be offered in a continuous offering.
 Shares will generally be offered for purchase on each business day, except that Shares may be offered more or less frequently as determined by the Board in its sole discretion.
 Once a prospective investor's purchase order is received, a confirmation is sent to the investor.
 Potential investors should send subscription funds by wire transfer pursuant to instructions provided to them by the Fund.
 Subscriptions are generally subject to the receipt of cleared funds and completed investor application.